kanisterio/kanister/docs/tooling.rst

       -k, --repository-server-user-access-secret string         name of the secret having access credentials of the users that can connect to kopia repository server
       -z, --repository-user string                              name of the user for accessing the kopia repository -t, --tls-secret string                                   name of the tls secret needed for secure kopia client and kopia repository server communication
+      -w, --wait                                                wait for the kopia repository server CR to be in ready state after creation

     Global Flags:
           --dry-run            if set, resource YAML will be printed but not created